yc-606/Recipes-and-Ratings-Project/README.md

   frameborder="0"
 ></iframe>

+Looking at the graph above, it seems that there is a slight yet steady increase in the average `'pdv_carb'` and `'pdv_fat'` average values as the number of ingredients increases.
+The average PDV of sugar creates a few spikes in the graph at points where there are a greater number of ingredients.
+This may suggest that an increase in the number of ingredients increases the nutritional content of recipes.

 ## Assessment of Missingness
 After checking each column, the results were that the `'name'`, `'description'`, `'user_id'`, `'recipe_id'`, `'date'`, `'rating'`, `'review'`, and `'average_rating'` columns had NaN values.
 Using this information, I then decided which columns needed to be cleaned.